 In other words, being good at playing the guitar has intrinsic value, whether anyone else hears you play or not, and whether or not you achieve any fame or money doing it.
 It is an end unto itself.
 It is good to be good.
-I heard that quote when I was young and it resonated with me instantly.
+I heard that quote when I was a young guitarist trying to figure things out and it resonated with me instantly.
 I’ve never forgotten it and, even at that young age, I committed myself to being good, or at least as good as I can be, even if I got no "success" out if it.

 So what I mean by “success” is the most common definition - fame and money.
 It’s that kind of success that I have sabotaged.

 Well, the big picture is that achieving it takes everything.
 Nothing can be more important.
 Nothing can stand in the way.
 Nothing.
 And I wasn’t willing to sacrifice everything on that alter.
 And even if you do all that, it's still a crapshoot and the odds are ridiculously against achieving it.

 I’d be hard-pressed to name a super-successful superstar musician who hasn’t left a trail of human debris in his wake - broken marriages, broken relationships of all kinds, broken physical and mental health, substance abuse etc. ad nauseam ad infinitum.
 Maybe there are some but I can’t think of any right now.
 (Remember “Behind the Music?”
 Same story, over and over.)